 As a contractor, your clients are the lifeblood of your business.
-But some clients… they can suck the very marrow out of your will to go on.
+But some clients… they can suck the very marrow out of your will to live.

-When you run into one of these “vampire clients”, it’s much better to fire them then keep working with them just for the money.
-Because in the long run, it may end up costing you more than just money to keep working with them.
+When you run into one of these “vampire clients”, it may be better to fire them then keep working with them.
+Because in the long run, it may end up costing you more than just money to take the job.

 There’s just no pleasing some people.

 You may have just installed the absolute finest mermaid-scale tile bathroom that the folks at BHG would drool over, but this client still finds something to complain about.

 They may hover over your shoulder and tell you that you’re doing it wrong, even though their expertise is the law or gourmet cupcakes, not installing tile—or fixtures, granite countertops, paint, cabinets, plumbing, or whatever it is you’re installing.